lynnlilu/lynnlilu.github.io/_publications/2025-05-conference-FOSU-sp.md

 date: 2025-05-13
 venue: 'Proceedings of IEEE S&P'
 #paperurl: 'http://lynnlilu.github.io/files/.pdf'
 citation: 'Kun Wang, Meng Chen, <b>Li Lu</b>*, Jingwen Feng, Qianniu Chen, Zhongjie Ba, Kui Ren, and Chun Chen. &quot;From One Stolen Utterance: Assessing the Risks of Voice Cloning in the AIGC Era.&quot; <i>Proceedings of IEEE S&P</i>.
 San Francisco, CA, USA.
-2025. doi: to appear.'
+2025. doi: 10.1109/SP61157.2025.00238.'
 ---

 IEEE Symposium on Security and Privacy is the premier forum for presenting developments in computer security and electronic privacy, and for bringing together researchers and practitioners in the field.
 IEEE S&P is a Top-four security and CCF-A conference.